MySQL Index Tuning Basics

 Number of records: Approximately 1 million items

-Case 1: No index is set
+Case 1: No indexes are set

 prefecture_id